 - Propublica recently conducted an investigation and found that small breaches are actually substantially more likely to cause harm than the large splashy breaches that get press attention.
 This is good and bad news.
 Good because it means class action lawsuits involving millions of people are less likely.
 Bad because the small breaches are usually due to administrative reasons; reasons that are often overlooked when covered entities are updating their HIPAA compliance.

 - Don’t assume that just because it hasn’t happened in your state, it won’t happen to you.
 Over 10 states have already approved cases using HIPAA as a standard.
 The West Virginia Supreme Court decided that a negligence case could continue based simply on the fact that so many other states have already set a precedent.
-Decisions like that can have a snowball effect and soon enough there may be present in all 50 states.
+Decisions like that can have a snowball effect, and soon enough they may be present in all 50 states.

 - The single most important thing you can do is follow all HIPAA compliance recommendations.
 Covered entities, particularly large organizations, often focus their energy on the Security Rule instead of the Privacy Rule.
 The Privacy Rule should not be ignored.
 It contains the administrative safeguards and employee training requirements that will keep you safe from negligence suits.